Skip to content

 Key dates

-Applications are open and will close at 11.59pm on 24th March 2023.
+Applications close at 11.59pm on 1 April 2024.

 If you have any queries about the application process, please contact Student Fees by emailing, studentfees@open.ac.uk